icesohelrana/icesohelrana.github.io/_pages/cv.md

 * Machine Learning Engineer, Dynamic Crowd Measurement, AU, 2022-2023
   * Developed a 2-dimensional lidar based crowd counting solution that can count people and their direction in live setup.
 These solutions were deployed in major events like Dutch grand prix, Melbourne Cup, Moto grand prix etc.
   * Developed a real-time CCTV camera based people counting solution in jetson nano edge device.
   * Developed a multi-modal sentiment prediction system that takes CCTV camera feed, social feed (i.e twitter stream) and weather data as input to a transformer backbone architecture and predicts crowd sentiments of an event.
-The Sydney Olympic Park Authority has implemented this system to monitor crowd sentiment during and post-events, with a project valued at $1.056 million. (project details)
+The Sydney Olympic Park Authority has implemented this system to monitor crowd sentiment during and post-events. [project details](https://www.nsw.gov.au/business-and-economy/smart-nsw-case-study-library/listings/creating-safer-crowded-places)
   * Improved and deployed AI model for different crowd measurement task (e.g. crowd density, flow and sentiment) in different events.
   * Trained, tested, validated computer vision-based CNN models and deployed those model using docker in AWS cloud/on-premise setup with maintaining MLOps best practices (e.g. model and data version management through S3, model serving, model monitoring and retraining etc).
   * Designed python SDK based kafka consumer-producer along with AWS MKS for asynchronous data streaming.